a2ff/splitrom/README.md

 ### TT
 The TT has a 32-bit bus and uses 4 8-bit ROM.
+There are several motherboard revisions but only 2 layouts: early boards have the ROMs to the right, later boards have the ROMs to the lower left.

+The ROM sockets are numbered the same on all motherboards:
 ```
 U601 EE = TT030 TOS UK C301929-002B EE $AB4D
 U602 OE = TT030 TOS UK C301930-002B OE $3E68